 Case studies span the globe from Chicago, Illinois; Seoul, Korea; Sat Tal, India; Lausanne, Switzerland; San Jose, Philippines; Almolonga, Guatemala; Mbarara, Uganda; Chiang Mai, Thailand; to Boston, Massachusetts.

-Expected publication date of Facing West: American Evangelicals in an Age of World Christianity is 2020.
+Facing West: American Evangelicals in an Age of World Christianity will be published in April 2020.